 As a player, what I lacked in skill I made for in mouth and mental tactics.
 I was that player who was always getting under your skin whether you were on the opposing team or the referee.
 My job was to get you out of your game and into mine.
 I was also a yellow card magnet.
 Mostly for dissent and sometimes reckless play.

 As a coach you got much of the same.
 I was not the kindest to referee's.
 I thought I knew the laws and how they should be applied better than the goof in the middle.
 I was dismissed from a few games for my mouth and earned those dismissals.
 In hindsight, it was defiantly the wrong example to set for the players and the parents.

 When I talk to old soccer mates, they are amazed that I am a referee.
 They would say "You a ref?
 You hated those guys!"
 I tell them that this is my repentance for all the static and grief I gave to the referees over the 25 years of playing an coaching.

-I started refereeing in 2010 with my Grade 8 USSF and the NFHS certifications.
+I started refereeing professionally in 2010 with a USSF Grade 8 and NFHS certifications.
 I learned very quickly just how difficult it is to stay calm in the midst of the soccer storm when players, coaches and parents are all out for your hide.
 I learned to use all of my physical and mental skills to have fun and help the players have fun as well.